-As the applicant did not resume milk production between the date on which his non-marketing undertaking expired, 20 April 1983, and the date on which the quota scheme entered into force, 1 April 1984, he must show, in order for his claim for compensation to be well founded, that he had the intention of resuming milk production upon the expiry of his non-marketing undertaking and that he found it impossible to do so owing to the entry into force of Regulation No 857/84.

-The fact is, first of all, that although his non-marketing undertaking expired more than 11 months before the date of the entry into force of the milk quota scheme, the applicant had not resumed milk production on that date.
-Furthermore, the applicant has adduced no evidence to show that he contacted the national authorities with a view to obtaining a reference quantity in 1984 when the milk quota system entered into force.
-Last, he has failed to show that he took any other steps that might evince an intention to resume milk production upon expiry of his undertaking.
-In that regard, it must be held that the order forms for grass seed dated in part August 1983 do not suffice to show such an intention.

-Furthermore, contrary to the argument put forward by the applicant, the fact that he obtained a provisional reference quantity upon the entry into force of Regulation No 1639/91 does not mean that he is entitled to compensation in the context of the non-contractual liability of the Community.

-In that regard, the allocation of quotas was provided for in regulations of the Council and the Commission designed to repair a situation caused by a previous unlawful measure.
-In order to ensure that the quotas would benefit those who had actually intended to produce milk and to prevent producers from seeking quotas for the sole purpose of deriving economic advantages therefrom, the legislature made the grant of quotas subject to a series of conditions.

-JUDGMENT OF 31.
-1. 2001 - CASE T-533/93 52 The fact that a producer was refused a quota because, when he applied for it, he did not fulfil the conditions laid down in the Community legislation designed to cure the invalidity of Regulation No 857/84, does not exclude his having, upon expiry of his undertaking, a legitimate expectation in the possibility of resuming milk production and therefore his being entitled to compensation in the terms defined in Mulder II .
+- As the applicant did not resume milk production between the date on which his non-marketing undertaking expired, 23 December 1983, and the date on which the quota scheme entered into force, 1 April 1984, he must show, in order for his claim for compensation to be well founded, that he had the intention of resuming that production upon the expiry of his non-marketing undertaking and that he found it impossible to do so owing to the entry into force of Regulation No 857/84. - In that regard, although the applicant owned cows which, according to him, were suitable for the production of either beef or milk, he did not resume milk production after the expiry of his undertaking.
+Nor has the applicant adduced any evidence to show that he contacted the national authorities with a view to obtaining a reference quantity in 1984, when the milk quota scheme entered into force.
+Last, he has failed to show that he took any other steps that might evince an intention to resume milk production upon expiry of his undertaking. - Contrary to the argument put forward by the applicant, the fact that he obtained a provisional reference quantity upon the entry into force of Regulation No 1639/91 does not mean that he is entitled to compensation in the context of the non-contractual liability of the Community. - In that regard, the allocation of quotas was provided for in regulations of the Council and the Commission designed to repair a situation caused by a previous unlawful measure.
+In order to ensure that the quotas would benefit those who had actually intended to produce milk and to prevent producers from seeking quotas for the sole purpose of deriving economic advantages therefrom, the legislature made their grant subject to a series of conditions. - The fact that a producer was refused a quota because, when he applied for it, he did not fulfil the conditions laid down in the Community legislation designed to cure the invalidity of Regulation No 857/84, does not exclude his having, upon expiry of his undertaking, a legitimate expectation in the possibility of resuming milk production and therefore his being entitled to compensation in the terms defined in Mulder II .
 On the other hand, it may also be the case that producers did not intend to resume milk production upon expiry of their undertaking and were allocated a reference quantity some years later, in so far as they fulfilled the conditions then required.
-53 Consequently, the fact that the applicant obtained a provisional reference quantity at a later date does not in itself prove that upon expiry of his non-marketing undertaking he had the intention to resume milk production.
-54 It follows that the Community cannot be held liable to the applicant as a result of the application of Regulation No 857/84, and it is unnecessary to ascertain whether the other conditions for such liability are satisfied.
-55 In those circumstances, it is also unnecessary to consider whether the application in this case was made out of time.
-56 The application must accordingly be dismissed.
-II - 220
+Consequently, the fact that the applicant obtained a provisional reference quantity at a later date does not in itself prove that upon expiry of his non-marketing undertaking he had the intention to resume milk production.
+It follows that the Community cannot be held liable to the applicant as a result of the application of Regulation No 857/84, and it is unnecessary to ascertain whether the other conditions for such liability are satisfied.
+In those circumstances, it is also unnecessary to consider whether the application in this case was made out of time.
+The application must accordingly be dismissed.
+II - 240